minkaotic/Classical-Music-Schema/README.md

 # Classical-Music-Schema

-Project to create a proof-of-concept API which aims to better supports the complex metadata schema of classical music.
+Project to create a proof-of-concept API aiming to better support the complex (compared to pop music) metadata schema of classical music.

 Built on top of a neo4j Graph database - the repo containing the metadata sample used and Cypher import script can be found here (accessible only within the 7digital organisation): https://github.com/7digital/Classical-Music-Data-Import